skaman82/HW3_tracker/README.md

 • UI: "WhatAapp message summary" message has a corrupted message count when the number is higher then 9 (see photo).
 But the whole message is unnecessary.
 The companion app should filter those default nonsense messages out and only sent usefull messages to the watch<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/7.jpg" width="300px"/>

+• <del>CRITICAL Seating/Drinking reminder <del>can not be set up yet in the phone app</del> fixed in  1.00.42 - but reminders dont work yet on the watch</del> - fixed in 1.00.46<br>
 • <del>swiping back from the message detail view shows black screen (when you have a couple messages)</del> fixed in 1.00.41<br>
 • UI: <del>Some people report time/date on the notifications not being accurate (works on my watch with android)</del> - reported as fixed in 1.00.42<br>